 - Credit analysis and evaluation of loan terms

 Due Diligence in Project Finance – Key Processes

-Study of promoter background is undertaken in order to ensure the commitment of promoters to the project.
+An assessment of the promoters’ history is conducted to ensure the commitment of promoters to the project.
 The main motive is to identify the background and track record of the promoters sponsoring the project.
 The following terms are assessed: